Veterinarios Internacionales Dedicados a Animales Sanos

 ViDAS conducted our first clinic in June of 2002.
 Six veterinary students and two veterinarians successfully sterilized 100 cats and dogs over 5 days in Playa del Carmen.
 The need for continued attention to the overpopulation problem was recognized by the founding members: Cristina Gutierrez, Ruth Parkin, Robyn Gadojsik, and Ginny Gill, who were veterinary students at Colorado State University at the time.
 With the invaluable mentorship of Dr. Lesli Groshong of the Humane Society of Boulder Valley, ViDAS was born.

 Since our inaugural trip in 2002, ViDAS has safely sterilized over 20,000 animals in eight different cities around the Yucatan Peninsula, and most recently have become part of a collaborative “spayathon” in Puerto Rico.
 The spayathon is being organized by the Humane Society of the United States where ViDAS will be an integral part of the mass sterilization mission.
 We are constantly working toward our goals to become more productive and efficient at each clinic, to educate locals about the problems and solutions to pet overpopulation, and to work with local veterinarians and municipalities on sustainable and humane solutions to pet overpopulation.
 Please consider helping us achieve these goals by volunteering with or donating to ViDAS today.

-ViDAS is a non-profit organization of veterinary professionals and other animal-lovers dedicated to improving the lives of animals and people through veterinary medicine and education.
-Our mission is prevention of animal suffering due to starvation, disease, and other health problems associated with pet overpopulation in areas of need, recognizing also that overpopulation of animals contributes directly to human disease.
+Our mission is to prevent animal suffering due to starvation, disease, and other health problems associated with pet overpopulation in areas of need, recognizing also that overpopulation of animals contributes directly to human disease.

-We provide free high volume/high quality sterilization services for street animals and owned animals of impoverished areas or areas in need.
+We are dedicated to improving the lives of animals and people through veterinary medicine and education!
+We provide free high quality/high volume sterilization services for street animals and owned animals of impoverished areas or areas in need.
 Our focus is safe sterilization for the animals and education for the people about safe animal handling, zoonotic disease, and general animal husbandry and health care.
 We also strive for coordination with local veterinarians and municipalities to establish sustainable and humane solutions to pet overpopulation.